Skip to main content

 • Explain the defect in one factual sentence

-• Add receipt, invoice, photos or screenshots
+• Add a receipt, invoice, photos or screenshots

 • Ask for a specific remedy or review step